Germany

 Between Gaudí and Hundertwasser:

-The contemporary Berlin architect Hinrich Baller
+The contemporary Berlin architects Hinrich and Inken Baller

 Apartment House (1999)